w3apps/snippet-manager/README.md

 ## Running the app
 - In the root of the project run: `node node_modules/grunt-cli/bin/grunt build` - this creates the distribution files that the app requires
-- In the root of the project run: `node Server.js` - this will start a dummy express server that servers the static files
+- In the root of the project run: `node Server.js` - this will start a dummy express server that servers the static files and listens to port `3000`; the app can be accessed opening `http://localhost:3000/` in a web browser

 ## Development
 - In the root of the project run: `node node_modules/grunt-cli/bin/grunt watch` - this will watch for any change to the files and build the distribution files on the fly